Skip to main content

 1. If the branch is public and shared with others.
 Rewriting publicly shared branches will tend to screw up other members of the team.

-2. When the exact history of the commit branch is important (since rebase rewrites the commit history).
+2. When the_exact_history of the commit branch is important (since rebase rewrites the commit history).

 Given the above guidelines, I tend to use rebase for short-lived, local branches and merge for branches in the public repository.